 If you happen to be in an area where bear spray is legal, we’d highly recommend carrying a can.
 If poisonous snakes are prominent, using a pair of snake-proof gaiters is a highly unfashionable but effective means of at least giving you some peace of mind.

-This article from The Atomic Bear offers a wealth of info on the survival skills required when dealing with threats from wild animals.
+This article from The Atomic Bear offers a wealth of info on wilderness survival skills required when dealing with threats from wild animals.
 For a more in-depth guide, this page from The Outdoor Life covers just about every base that needs covering.

 Dealing with human threats will ultimately depend on the type of human and the type of threat they pose.
 That said, the basic principles mentioned in each of the other survival skills above remain true — deal with the immediate danger, then distance yourself from the threat and get to safety asap.

 Dealing with a human aggressor may mean arming yourself with whatever is available — rocks, branches, trekking poles, an ice-axe, or a can of bear or pepper spray.
 If other hikers are in the vicinity, alert them to your presence and your need for help.

 For some quick tips on self-defense against human threats, check out this in-a-nutshell overview from The Atomic Bear.